|AT A GLANCE||PRICING||HEADLINE|

 For example, Puffy offers very similar policies.
 They too offer free shipping and free returns.
 However, they go above and beyond the industry standard by offering a 101-night trial period and a lifetime warranty on their beds.
 You can read more about what exactly the warranty entails on their website.

 Puffy was founded in 2017, but the company has quickly climbed the ladder to become one of the most well-known brands in the space.
-I believe they were even featured on The Ellen Show a little while back.
+The Original Puffy mattress even featured on The Ellen Show a little while back.
 So with that kind of rise in recognition, the mattress must be pretty good, right?
 Let’s find out.

-The Puffy mattress is a 10″ thick all-foam bed that is comprised of just two layers.
-It starts with a 6″ layer of firm support foam on the bottom and then has a 4″ layer of what the company calls its “Cooling Cloud Foam” on top.
-Don’t let the fancy terms fool you, though, the top layer is really a gel-infused polyurethane foam.
+The Puffy mattress is a 10″ thick all-foam bed that is comprised of three layers.
+It starts with a 6″ layer of firm support foam on the bottom and then a 2″ layer of poly foam in the middle to act as a soft transition.
+Then the bed has a 2″ layer of what the company calls its “Cooling Cloud Foam” on top.
+Don’t let the fancy term fool you, though, the top layer is really a gel-infused polyurethane foam.

 However, the top layer is sort of unique in that has more of a memory foam feel.
-In fact, the first time Slumber Yard team member Jeff laid on the bed, he immediately thought it was memory foam.
 Still, it doesn’t feel like your typical memory foam.
 It actually has a lighter, more airy memory foam feel.
 The girls on the team like to say it’s a fluffy memory foam.

-Now, typically with memory foam beds, sleepers will get a feeling they’re sort of “stuck in the mud” since the memory foam contours and hugs to their body.
+Now a lot of times with beds that contain memory foam top layers, sleepers will get a feeling they’re sort of stuck in the mattress since the memory foam conforms and hugs their body.
 That’s not exactly the case with the Puffy mattress.
-You do get a little bit of that feeling, but not nearly to the extent you do with other purely memory foam beds.
+You do get a little bit of that feeling, but not nearly to the extent you do with other pure play memory foam beds.
+Given this and the fact that the top layer is only 2″ thick, we’d say the bed has more of a neutral-foam feel overall but with a hint of memory foam.

 In terms of firmness, we think the mattress comes in right around a medium on the firmness scale.
 Overall, the bed finds a decent balance between support and pressure relief.
 We think all types of sleepers will be just fine on this bed.
 It doesn’t matter whether you spend the majority of your time on your back, stomach, or side.